OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 </div>

-Visually, we do not directly see from Fig. \@ref(fig:eberg-fs) that the generated SRS maybe misses some important feature space, however if we zoom in, then we can see that some parts of feature space with high density (in this specific randomization) are somewhat under-represented.
+Visually, we do not directly see from Fig. \@ref(fig:eberg-fs) that the generated SRS maybe misses some important feature space, however if we zoom in, then we can notice that some parts of feature space (in this specific randomization) with high density are somewhat under-represented.
 Imagine if we reduce number of sampling points then we run even higher risk of missing some areas in the feature space by using SRS.

-Next we are interested to evaluate what is the occurrence probability of the SRS points based on the PCA components.
+Next, we are interested in evaluating the occurrence probability of the SRS points based on the PCA components.
 To derive the occurrence probability we can use the **maxlike** package method [@Royle2012]: